jhfoxliu/CROWN-Seq/README.md

 2. Merge all TSSs found.
 3. Measure the m6Am levels.

-Read the notebooks under `notebooks` folder for details.
+Please read notebooks under `notebooks` folder for details.

+Please read the GLORI mapping pipeline (https://github.com/jhfoxliu/GLORI_pipeline) to see how to map CROWN-seq reads.

 Scripts for metadata generation are under `scripts` folder (and also under the `notebooks` folder).